Sign in

 This is the most important and often the most difficult part of successfully growing plants.
 There are many factors, including the humidity, temperature, soil type, wind, and amount of direct sun that affect how much and how often water should be applied.

 A general rule of thumb for plants in the ground is to ensure they receive an inch of water per week over the root zone.
 An inch of water is equivalent to about ¾ to one gallon per square foot of soil surface area.
-The typical three foot diameter planting hole would need 7 ½ to 10 gallons of water per week provided by rainfall or by the gardener.
+The typical three-foot diameter planting hole would need 7 ½ to 10 gallons of water per week provided by rainfall or by the gardener.

-Apply this water once a week, two times per week if soil is fast draining.
+Apply this water once a week, twice per week if soil is fast draining.
 This will of course depend on your own conditions and the plants you are growing!
 DO NOT water lightly each day because this results in a wet surface and dry root zone area.
 The soil should be moist, but not soggy, to a depth of about a foot for most growing plants.
 The top inch or two can feel dry, and the plant will still be well watered.
 The trick is to have the water available where the roots are.
 In hotter and sunnier areas, a mulch of wood chips, straw, bark, etc. can greatly ease the burden of summer watering.
 For plants in containers, water until the soil is saturated and water comes out of the drainage holes.
 Let the container dry until the soil is dry to the touch 1 to 2 inches down (more deep with deeper pots) and the container is lighter in weight.
 A plant that has wilted can be receiving either too much or too little water.

 In rainy areas like the Pacific Northwest most of the plants that we offer will need relatively little supplemental irrigation ONCE THEY ARE WELL ESTABLISHED in the ground and have had a chance to develop a good root system.
 However, even here it is important to make sure plants have regular, deep watering during the first couple of growing seasons, and the first summer is especially critical.
 In drier areas, or where soils do not retain water well, permanent irrigation is essential.
-Remember that you don&#;t want your trees to just survive, but rather to thrive.
-Make sure they get the water where they need it, starting at the drip line and extending away from the tree up to several feet ( for older trees) where the feeder roots will be.
+Remember that you don’t want your trees to just survive, but rather to thrive.
+Make sure they get the water where they need it, starting at the drip line and extending away from the tree up to several feet (for older trees) where the feeder roots will be.
 Drip irrigation and soaker hoses can be an efficient way to deliver the water.

 Fertilization